dxciberaws/awscertauth/README.rst

     -r, --revoke
                         Combined with -l or -n to specify the cn, revocates the indicated certificate -R, --revoke_list REVOKE_LIST
-                        Generates a CRL file and stores it at `REVOKE_LIST`, that can be a local file or an S3 obejct URI -A, --acm-import
+                        Generates a CRL file with next update in 365 days and stores it at `REVOKE_LIST`, that can be a local file or an S3 obejct URI
+    -A, --acm-import
                         Imports the certificate with CN given by -n or -l to AWS ACM.
 If -n or -l is not given the root_ca is imported